hashgraph/hedera-improvement-proposal/HIP/hip-31.md

 ## Things to discuss:
 - HBar transfers when caused by custom fees?
-- Transaction hash of child contracts?
+- Transaction hash of child records?